EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.md

     - Transported back to Bhreia, at the bottom of the pit

 ??? cite "DM: Amalchi Rising"
     Before you, Moreus' body streaks with coarse veins of electric energy until it can take no more.
 Like a reptile shedding its skin, a blazing column of blue energy emerges from his mouth.
-What remains of Moreus crumples to the floor, empty and flacid, like a pile discarded clothes.
+What remains of Moreus crumples to the floor, empty and flaccid, like a pile discarded clothes.

     Rising in its place, ascending, and growing with each passing moment, you see a blue dragon rise above you.
 As its wings unfold, it takes out a chunk of the chamber's rock wall, which seems to disappear completely when touched.
 No rubble litters the room, but the structure quakes and groans as the creature expands.